juxhouse/bela-resources/updaters/Java.md

 # Updating BELA with your Java Projects

-## 1. Install Your Project(s)
+## Requirement

-Make sure your project is built and installed in the local Maven .m2 repository.
-In the same directory as your `pom.xml` file, run:
+Your Maven project needs to be installed in the local Maven .m2 repository.
+For a simple Maven project, that is done running:

-`mvn clean install dependency:build-classpath`
+`mvn clean install`

-If your project had already been installed by a previous step in your build pipeline, you can just run this instead:

-`mvn dependency:build-classpath`

-This will download all Maven plugins needed in the next step.

-If you are using a monorepo with several projects, repeat the above for each one of them.

 > [!TIP]
 > Gradle, SBT, Bazel, Buildr: If you are using a build tool other than Maven, build your project normally and use your build tool to generate a `pom.xml` file.
 Configure your tool to install your compiled project artifact and its dependency artifacts to the local Maven `.m2` directory.
 They will be used in the next step.

+## 1. Generate Classpath

+`mvn dependency:build-classpath -Dmdep.outputFile=bela-classpath.txt`

+If you are using a monorepo with several projects, repeat this step for each one of them.

 ## 2. Run the Bela Updater